martzyx/clerkshortcutpro/README.md

 If using firefox:
 Load the extension into your Firefox browser by navigating to `about:debugging`, clicking "This Firefox", then "Load Temporary Add-on...", and select the .zip file in the `firefox/web-ext-artifacts` directory.

+If updating chrome manifest, use `node convertManifest.js` to update firefox manifest

 ## Contributing

 Please submit a pull request if you'd like to contribute.